 What will give you encouragement so you are a blessing to others?

 Give yourself permission to enjoy this time.
 When you feel stressed, stop and breathe deeply.
-Relax and do something fun.
+Relax and do something fun.f

-Break your tasks into manageable goals interspersed with things to make you laugh and be thankful for.
+Break your tasks into manageable goals interspersed with things to make you laugh and fill you with gratitude.

 Perhaps you are grieving the death of a beloved friend or spouse.
 Firsts are always painful.
 Tears are near the surface.